 4) Children resident within the designated catchment zone of the school.
 Children will be classed within this category if they and their parents or carers are resident within the area served by the school at the time of application.
-However, for the normal admission rounds, the authority may consider a change of address providing the child is resident in the new property and supporting documentation is received by 12 December 2024 for secondary transfer and 20 February 2025 for reception applications, when the authority will begin the allocation of places process.
+However, for the normal admission rounds, the authority may consider a change of address providing the child is resident in the new property and supporting documentation is received by 20 February 2026 for reception applications, when the authority will begin the allocation of places process.